smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/Plist2swift/README.md

 ### Clean up

 After adding generated files and building successfully (files are not added to project automatically)
-- Remove Member Targetmemberships from PLists
+- Remove Member Target memberships from PLists
 - Add generated .ignore.swift to .gitignore